What's Underneath Your Child's Anger?

 - Jealousy or disappointment.
 For example, a child may get “mad” that they lost at a board game or didn’t get a new toy and their sibling did.

 - Loneliness.
 “Some kids lash out because they feel like they don’t have a single person on their team,” says Children’s Healthcare of Atlanta Strong4Life therapist Jody Baumstein, LCSW.
 Kids need to socialize with peers and to have safe, stable, nurturing relationships with trusted adults so they have someone to confide in.

 - Sadness or depression.
 In teens especially, depression often shows up as anger and irritability.
 Or a child may be mad at a friend as a way to mask hurt feelings.

 - Shame.
-On the surface, a child may get mad when a parent disciplines him, but deep down he may be ashamed of his behavior.
+On the surface, a child may get mad when a parent disciplines them, but deep down they may be ashamed of their behavior.
 Or an embarrassing incident at school might prompt an angry outburst.

 - Fear or insecurity.
 People often channel fear into anger.
 A child who is scared of the dark may get mad when it’s time to go to bed.
 Bullies may be insecure about how they fit in.

 How to help kids manage anger

 “Kids don’t like to be angry.
 It’s a terrible feeling that takes a lot of energy, so helping them identify what’s fueling that is really valuable,” says licensed therapist Erin Harlow-Parker, APRN.

 Here are some tips to help kids manage anger in the moment: